vidijs/vidijs-ui/README.md

+# !!!
+THIS PROJECT HAS BEEN MOVED TO [vidispine/admin-tool](https://github.com/vidispine/admin-tool) !!!

 # VidiJS

 VidiJS showcases Vidispine API features within a simple user interface.
 The application runs in a web browser and communicates directly with the API without the need for any middleware.
 It works out of the box with any Vidispine API server, including Vidispine as a Service, without the need for any configuration.